Sri Lanka by Local Rail

 Cosmopolitan Colombo, the vibrant gateway to Sri Lanka, offers a fascinating blend of colonial history, diverse cultures, and modern life.
 With a population of six million, the city is an eclectic mix of sleek contemporary buildings, red-tiled colonial structures, and bustling street markets brimming with fragrant spices, colourful silks and fresh produce.

-Return to the hotel in the late afternoon before heading out for dinner together at the world-renowned Ministry of Crab, located within the Old Colombo Dutch Hospital.
-A culinary creation of celebrity chef Dharshan Munidasa and Sri Lankan cricketing icons Mahela Jayawardene and Kumar Sangakkara, this restaurant is the only Sri Lankan establishment featured on Asia’s 50 Best Restaurants list.
+After returning to the hotel in the late afternoon, there’ll be time to relax and freshen up, before transferring to the world-renowned Ministry of Crab for a celebratory welcome dinner with drinks on us!
+Located within the Old Colombo Dutch Hospital, this famed restaurant is the culinary creation of celebrity chef Dharshan Munidasa and Sri Lankan cricketing icons Mahela Jayawardene and Kumar Sangakkara.

-Overnight: Galle Face Hotel, Colombo or Similar (B, D)
+Overnight: Galle Face Hotel, Colombo or Similar (B, L, D)

-Sit back and enjoy one of Sri Lanka’s most scenic train journeys, travelling along the palm-fringed coast.
-We’ll arrive in Galle late in the afternoon and transfer to our hotel, The Heritage Galle Fort.
+We’ll arrive in Galle late in the afternoon and transfer to our hotel, the wonderful Heritage Galle Fort boutique hotel.

 Located within the World Heritage-listed Dutch Fort, The Heritage Galle Fort dates back over 300 years and was originally a shop, ‘Kotuwa Kade’, before being transformed into the ‘Castle in the Dutch Fort’ by renowned Sri Lankan architect Vidyajothy Ashley De Vos.

-After checking in, we’ll head out to the atmospheric old town for a delightful dinner at Church Street Social.
-Set in a beautifully decorated former merchant’s home, this restaurant offers a fusion of excellent local and international dishes, ensuring there’s something for every taste.
+After checking in, we’ll head out to the atmospheric old town for a delightful dinner at a restaurant set in a beautifully decorated former merchant’s home.

 Overnight: The Heritage Galle Fort, Galle or Similar (B, L, D)